-- · Physical environment
+- Physical environment

 - Schedule

-- Resources

 - Unstructured times (class transitions, recess, before/after school)

-- What did you notice about the physical environment? - What did you notice about the school's schedule in the film?
+- How would you describe the school environment in the film? - What do you notice about the physical environment? - What do you notice about the school's schedule in the film?
 How does it reflect what the school prioritizes? - How does the school convey a sense of inclusivity and belonging?
 What aspects of your own school convey this sense? - What do you recall about the unstructured times of day (e.g., class transitions, recess, before and after school)?
-What roles, if any, do such times play in young adolescents' lives? - What can you infer about how school environment may influence teaching and learning?
+What roles do such times play in young adolescents' lives? - What can you infer about how school environment may influence teaching and learning?